spiral/docs/application/services.md

     }
 }
 ```

+This time we can extend our model from Service class which will provide us ability to access to variours application components using virtual properties.

 > In a given example we are going to cache posts count for 1 hour, following methodic can help us to keep our views and controller ligther.